-We love this little art museum because while all of the art displayed here is of the contemporary genre, the mediums and styles vary quite a bit from one artist to the next.
-Additionally, works are rotated often, meaning you can visit time and time again and never get bored.
+We love this little art museum because while all of the art displayed here is of the contemporary genre, the mediums, and styles vary quite a bit from one artist to the next.
+Additionally, the works are rotated often, meaning you can visit time and time again and never get bored.

 So far in this article we have mentioned a few small towns, including the super cute town of Julian.
 One we haven’t mentioned at all yet is the quaint and friendly mountain community of Idyllwild.

 Idyllwild is located in the San Jacinto Mountains and is one of the many two-hour day trips from San Diego.
-The small town vibe is apparent the moment you enter it and see the locally owned shops and eateries lining the main road.
+The small-town vibe is apparent the moment you enter it and see the locally-owned shops and eateries lining the main road.
 We highly recommend checking out some of these shops and dining locations during your visit.